Wilfred/Minimal-scheme/README.md

 ## Known bugs

 * The environment isn't wiped after each test
-* Using None as the empty list means that we cannot call len() on any list
 * Cannot nest defines
+* No variadic lambdas
+* No 'hello world' yet
+* positive? returns false for 0

+## Cleanup tasks

+* Using None as the empty list means that we cannot call len() on any list -- create a Nil object
+* Write an immutable dict for environments -- clarity
+* Remove eval_program -- it's just map(eval_s_expression, s_expressions)
+* Rename internal_result to actual_result in tests.py
+* Indent this file properly
+* Fix width of evaluator.py
+* Move primitives to a separate file similar to builtins.py
+* Put blank lines in consistenly in tests.py
+* Distinguish between incorrect type errors and incorrect arity errors, printing accordingly
+* Since built-ins don't need access to global variables, don't pass them

+## Future ideas

+* Compare with other Scheme interpreters written in Python for elegance of approach, error friendliness, perforamnce, test coverage